 Where Are We?

-Located on the Cumbrian West Coast, and consisting of seven groups at; Hensingham, Cleator Moor, St Bees, Egremont, Beckermet, Gosforth, and Seascale.
+Located on the Cumbrian West Coast, and consisting of six groups at; Hensingham, Cleator Moor, Beckermet & St Bees, Egremont, Gosforth, and Seascale.
 As well as two Explorer units, Phoenix in Whitehaven, and Mavericks in Gosforth.
 The Western Lakes District stretches from Distington in the North, to Ravenglass in the South.
 While extending as far as Buttermere in the East.
 You can see the extent of the district by clicking the download button below.

 What Do We Do?